 Fund transfer service providers are expected to play more important roles in the payment and settlement system.
-As explained in 10.1 Regulatory Developments (Broaden Membership Base of Interbank Payment System), a recent amendment of the rules of the interbank payment system means that fund transfer service providers are now permitted to participate in the system.
-Along with other initiatives, this change is expected to contribute to more efficient payment and settlement systems, and to the movement towards a cashless society in Japan.
+As explained in 10.1 Regulatory Developments, as a result of a recent amendment of the rules of the interbank payment system, fund transfer service providers are now permitted to participate in the system.
+Along with other initiatives, this change is expected to contribute to more efficient payment and settlement system as well as movement towards a cashless society in Japan.

-The digitisation of financial services also affects the regulatory framework.
-As explained in 10.1 Regulatory Developments (New Regulatory Framework for Stablecoins), while the issuance of fiat-backed stablecoins is already regulated, there had been no holistic regulatory framework for the intermediaries of such stablecoins.
-A recent amendment introduces a new framework mainly for regulating such intermediaries.
+Digitisation of financial services also affects the regulatory framework.
+As explained in 10.1 Regulatory Developments,, while issuance of fiat-backed stablecoins is already regulated, there had been no holistic regulatory framework on intermediaries of such stablecoins.
+A recent amendment introduces a new framework mainly for regulating the intermediaries.